Grumlen/Notes/Eloquent-JavaScript.md

 When creating modules try to keep their purpose as clear as possible.
 Making a catch-all module defeats the purpose as it makes it hard for others to understand your code.
 Also, try to keep modules simple and pure when possible.
 Modules should be specialized for the task at hand instead of trying to do everything themselves.
 Another suggestions is to make layered interfaces, where you design the detailed interface first and then create simpler versions of it for others to use containing the most commonly used parts of the interface.

+For more information see Immediate Invoke Function Expression.

 ##Chapter 12

 In addition to the ways we have already learned to include javascript in a page using script, you can also use the attribute onclick="JS" in a button element.
 Web pages on the internet operate in a sandbox, meaning that they cannot manipulate  anything outside of the webpage they are embedded in.
 This results in an isolated programming environment.